moses7054/solana-scripts-q226/README.md

 ## NFT

-Add your image at the project root (`image.jpeg`), then run in order:
+Add your image at the project root (`image.jpeg`), then run in order.

+> Need a quick rug?
+Generate one at **https://bergabman.github.io/generug_v2/**, download it, and use that as your NFT image.

 | Command | What it does |
 |---|---|